ickb/proposal/README.md

 ```

 - The total iCKB value of input tokens and input receipts must be bigger or equal to the total iCKB value of output tokens and input deposits, the deposits being withdrawn.
-- A transaction containing a deposit must also include exactly one cell in input with iCKB Owner Lock
+- A transaction containing a deposit must also include at least one cell in input with iCKB Owner Lock
 - HeaderDeps must contain the transaction hash of the deposit block for each deposit being used to withdraw and each receipt cashed out.
 - CellDeps must contain Nervos DAO script cell and iCKB Dep Group comprising of: iCKB Owner Lock, iCKB Receipt and standard SUDT.